 disclose the information outlined in subclause (1) when publicly disclosing the original disclosure in accordance with clause 2.10.1.

-Subject to clause 2.13.8, if a GDB identifies a non-material error, a GDB may, within 7 months of identifying the non-material error, publicly disclose it in accordance with clause 2.12.1.
+If a GDB identifies a non-material error, a GDB may, within 7 months of identifying the non-material error, publicly disclose it in accordance with clause 2.12.1.

 Information disclosed in accordance with this determination that refers to or relies on information contained in a previous disclosure must be consistent with the previous disclosure, unless an error disclosure related to that information has been made in accordance with clause 2.12.1 or 2.12.2.